lsst-dm/dmtn-294/index.rst

 It does not allow us to represent the on-sky locations of cells using FITS WCS, however, and this is probably enough to rule it out.

-This approach is neutral w.r.t. the problem of compressed subimage reads against stores: any solution that worked for a regular, non-cell image would work for this one.
+This approach is neutral w.r.t. the problem of compressed subimage reads against object stores: any solution that worked for a regular, non-cell image would work for this one.

 Exploded Images
 ---------------